lifeiscontent/realworld/api/docs/feature-development/graphql/delete_mutation.md

 }
 ```

-There's a few things happening here, so lets break them down.
+A few things are happening here, so let's break them down.

-1. the name of the mutation is [deleteArticle][delete_article.rb], because its a **Delete** Action followed by the name of the resource [Article][article.rb].
+1. the name of the mutation is [deleteArticle][api/app/graphql/mutations/delete_article.rb], because its a **Delete** Action followed by the name of the resource [Article][api/app/models/article.rb].
-2. The payload you return should always be a key of the type of resource you're modifying.
-E.g. [article][article_type.rb] in this case.
+2. The payload you return should always be a key to the type of resource you're modifying.
+E.g. [article][api/app/graphql/types/article_type.rb] in this case.
 3. We specify our `slug` argument as an `ID` and mark it required.
-4. We specify the return `field` as [article][article_type.rb] and say it won't be `null`. (more on this soon).
+4. We specify the return `field` as [article][api/app/graphql/types/article_type.rb] and say it won't be `null`. (more on this soon).
 5. We specify our `resolve` method and expose our `slug` parameter as a keyword argument.
-6. We use our [ActionPolicy][article_policy.rb] to make sure we're authorized to `delete` an Article.
+6. We use our [ActionPolicy][api/app/policies/article_policy.rb] to make sure we're authorized to `delete` an Article.
 7. Once we know we're authorized, we delete the article on behalf of the authorized user.
-8. We return the deleted [article][article_type.rb] as the response.
+8. We return the deleted [article][api/app/graphql/types/article_type.rb] as the response.

 > Notes:
 >
 > One thing that is happening implicitly is our error handling.
 Let's demistify how that's working.
 >
 > 1. the article is being updated with the `update!` method so if the validation fails, it will throw an error.
-In which case we have a rescue block catching those errors in the [api_schema.rb][api_schema.rb] that look like this:
+In which case we have a rescue block catching those errors in the [api_schema.rb][api/app/graphql/api_schema.rb] that look like this:
 >
 > ```rb
 >  rescue_from ActiveRecord::RecordInvalid do |error|